nicolaCirillo/ate-it/docs/faq.md

 **Why do I see inconsistencies in the annotation of the training and development datasets?**

-**Answer:** The annotation variations are intentionally retained to provide a realistic manual annotated dataset.
+**Answer:** The annotation variations are intentionally retained to provide a realistic manually annotated dataset.
-These variations reflect the real-world complexity of specialized terminology.
-This approach ensures that participating systems are robust and can generalize to real-world data, not just to perfectly clean benchmarks.
+These variations ensure that participating systems are robust and can generalise to real-world data, not just to perfectly clean benchmarks.

 ---